 An eye-catching poster can help you find new members and volunteers.
-You can put these up in local supermarkets, libraries, volunteers centers, health centers, clinics and hospitals, etc. The Huntington's Disease Association is on hand to help you design your branch poster.
-An example of a branch poster can be found in this pack.
+You can put these up in local supermarkets, libraries, volunteers centers, health centers, clinics and hospitals, etc. The Huntington's Disease Association is on hand to help you design your support group poster.
+An example of a support group poster can be found in this pack.